ccxt/ccxt/examples/README.md

 [ccxt 를 사용하여 가상화폐 데이터 다운로드하기](https://antilibrary.org/2174) – A Korean translation of the above article.

+[https://www.youtube.com/watch?v=3PTU8tTMcXc](How to get the crypto historical data with ccxt, python) – A video @ YouTube in Korean on accessing crypto data with CCXT in Python.

 [Getting started with CCXT Crypto Exchange Library and Python ](https://medium.com/@pknerd/getting-started-with-ccxt-crypto-exchange-library-and-python-93175d5a898d) – An article on using CCXT to pull different kinds of data from exchanges and for trading automation.